It’s hard not to fall in love with Stockholm

 I had one day in Stockholm as part of a cruise along the Baltic Sea to St Petersburg.
 Although I had visited the city before on a grey November weekend in 2002 to join in wedding celebrations, I was looking forward to exploring Stockholm again in the summer sunshine.

 If like me, you are visiting Sweden’s capital as part of a cruise and have only 24 hours or less to seek out the best bits, you will need to make some tough choices.
-To help you make the most of your day in Stockholm, here are some essential practical tips, including how to get from the cruise terminal, and my pick of what to see and do.
+To help you make the most of your day in Stockholm, here is an itinerary and a few essential practical tips, including how to get from the cruise terminal, and my pick of what to see and do.

 Why Visit Stockholm?